UniLogin/Proposals/refund.md

   fixedGas = transactionGasCost + nonMeasurableExecutionCost
   ```
   _transactionGasCost_ is calculated by sdk and checked by relayer.
-  _nonMeasurableExecutionCost_ is a constant, more consideration on it you can find below in _Non Measurable Execution Cost_ section
+  _nonMeasurableExecutionCost_ is a constant, more consideration on it you can find below in _Non Measurable Execution Cost_ section.
-  In Gnosis Safe this parameter is called `dataGas`.
+  In Gnosis Safe `fixedGas` parameter is called `dataGas`.
 * `executionGasLimit` - dynamic gas cost, calculated from execution
-In Gnosis Safe this parameter is called `safeGas`
+In Gnosis Safe this parameter is called `safeTxGas`

 TODO: Finish